-The AGM of the Company is currently planned to be held on Tuesday, 27 June 2023.
-A notice convening the AGM and all other relevant documents will be published and dispatched to the Shareholders in due course.
+The AGM is currently scheduled to be held on Friday, 21 June 2024.
+A notice convening the AGM and all other relevant documents will be published and despatched to the Shareholders (as appropriate) in due course.

 CLOSURE OF REGISTER OF MEMBERS